rmn388/rt-movie-renamer/README.md

 **MOVE_FILES** lets you decide if you want to move the movie files to the base directiory and delete the old sub directories or leave the movie files where they are

-**TEST_MODE**, This is enabled by default and I highly recomend runnigng it this way first.
+**TEST_MODE** This is enabled by default and I highly recomend runnigng it this way first.
 It will print out the old and new paths without moving any files, so you can check to make sure it works correctly.